Mortal Kombat: Live-action

 In 1998, Mortal Kombat: Conquest was released.
 It lasted one season.
 In 2010, Warner Premiere ordered a web series inspired by the Rebirth short, titled Mortal Kombat: Legacy and also directed by Kevin Tancharoen.
 The series' first season was released for free on YouTube starting in April 2011, promoted by Machinima.com, and the second season arrived in 2013.

 In 2014, Blue Ribbon Content had been developing a live-action series that was to tie in with Mortal Kombat X for a planned 2016 release, titled Mortal Kombat: Generations.
 The series, however, was not released.

 Stage show

 A stage show titled Mortal Kombat: Live Tour was launched at the end of 1995, expanded to 1996, and featured Mortal Kombat characters in a theatrical display on stage.

 Online gambling game

 Mortal Kombat: Federation of Martial Arts technically, this was Mortal Kombat's first "web series," although it was more of an online gambling game with fake money.
 Mortal Kombat's first popular web series would come a decade later and be called Mortal Kombat: Legacy.

 Collectible card games

 BradyGames produced the collectible card game Mortal Kombat Kard Game in 1995.
 The Duelist called the game a "worse clone" of Magic: the Gathering.
 Score Entertainment's 2005 collectible card game Epic Battles also used some of the Mortal Kombat characters.

 Reception

+Aggregate review scores As of June 18, 2019.